polimediaupv/paella/doc/integrate.md

 To know more about this, please read [How to integrate paella in your portal: the advanced way](integrate_advanced.md)

+# Some adapters to use Paella in other portals.

+There are some implementation to integrate Paella in third party portals:

 ## Paella & Opencast

 If you want to use Paella as a engage player for [opencast](http://opencast.org/), please go to the [paella-matterhorn](http://github.com/polimediaupv/paella-matterhorn) project to read how to build the paella engage bundle.

+## Paella & OpenEDX

+Paella can be integrated into [edX](https://open.edx.org/) with an XBlock.
+Please go to the [Paella Xblock](https://github.com/polimediaupv/paellaXBlock) project to read how to use it.

+There is a [demo server](http://demo.edx.upv.es/courses/demo/Tests/2014-002/about) where you can view it working.